 Kate Stenberg developed and commissioned new chamber music as co-founder of the Left Coast Chamber Ensemble (1993-1998) and Real Vocal String Quartet (2004-2006) and from 1995-2015 she served as the first violinist of the award winning Del Sol String Quartet - where she fostered the string quartet repertoire through collaboration and the commissioning of established and emerging composers.
-She worked closely with many composers including Per Nørgård, Jack Body, Joan Tower, Tania Leon, Mason Bates, Mohammed Fairouz, Elena Kats Chernin, and Chinary Ung at such prestigious venues as the Kennedy Center, Library of Congress, National Gallery of Art and Opera Santa Fe.
+She worked closely with many composers including Per Nørgård, Jack Body, Joan Tower, Tania Leon, Mason Bates, Mohammed Fairouz and Chinary Ung at such prestigious venues as the Kennedy Center, Library of Congress, Symphony Space and the National Gallery of Art.
 Hailed by Gramophone Magazine as “masters of all musical things they survey”, Del Sol Quartet was a two time top winner of the Chamber Music America/ASCAP Award for Adventurous Programming.
 The quartet expanded its outreach to numerous educational institutions including the Manhattan School of Music, Dartmouth, MIT, Chapman University, University of California Berkeley and Santa Cruz, and the San Francisco and Peabody Conservatories of Music.

-Stenberg’s festival performances include Other Minds, Opera Santa Fe, Chautauqua, Ojai, Cabrillo, Clefworks, Music Academy of the West, Tanglewood, Centre Acanthes (France), Banff (Canada), Nirmita Composer’s Institute (Cambodia), Davos Festival (Switzerland) and Chengdu Contemporary Music Festival (China).
+Stenberg’s festival performances include Other Minds, Opera Santa Fe, Chautauqua, Ojai, Cabrillo, Nirmita Composer’s Institute (Cambodia), Davos Festival (Switzerland), Tanglewood, Centre Acanthes (France), Banff (Canada), and the Chengdu Contemporary Music Festival (China).
 Alongside cellist Joan Jeanrenaud, she has premiered the music of Daniel Bernard Roumain for San Francisco Performances in work with Bill T. Jones / Arnie Zane Dance Company.
-In addition to her festival appearances, Stenberg has performed with Earplay at West Edge Opera, San Francisco Symphony, San Francisco Opera and Ballet Orchestras, New Century Chamber Orchestra, Rochester Philharmonic, Bay Area Women's Philharmonic and as concertmaster of the Kammeroper Frankfurt.
+In addition to her festival appearances, Stenberg has performed with the San Francisco Symphony, San Francisco Opera and Ballet Orchestras, Earplay, West Edge Opera, New Century Chamber Orchestra, Rochester Philharmonic, Bay Area Women's Philharmonic and as concertmaster of the Kammeroper Frankfurt.